Highlights Of The Pyeongchang Olympics Opening Ceremony, In Photos

 toggle caption

-More than 1,200 people, including 1,000 residents of Gangwon Province, form the shape of a dove out of candlelight during the opening ceremony.
+More than 1,200 people, including 1,000 residents of Gangwon province, form the shape of a dove out of candlelight during the opening ceremony.

 Francois-Xavier Marit/AFP/Getty Images